 ROSTER REPORTS:

-The event planner will have access to the Roster Reports These reports show registration information for the event; this can include contact info, dietary restrictions, session information, answers to questions asked during registration, payment status etc. Only those with a PUID# can be granted access to these reports.
+The event planner will have access to the Roster Reports.
+These reports show registration information for the event; this can include contact info, dietary restrictions, session information, answers to questions asked during registration, payment status, etc. Only those with a PUID# can be granted access to these reports.
 Anyone who has not previously used Cvent should contact the Ed Store to ensure the PUID# is on file.

 If specific information needs to be included in the Rosters, please communicate this to the Ed Store in the Cvent Request Form.

+The event planner (or whomever can view the roster) needs to monitor the registration regularly to ensure registration information is correct.
 Ten days prior to an event, the Ed Store sends an auto–generated email to any registrant that has a balance due.
 It is still the educator’s responsibility to access the roster prior to an event.
 If a registrant has a balance due on the day of the event, he/she will be expected to make the payment in order to participate in the event.
-Cash or a check (made to Purdue University) provided at the door is to be submitted to the Ed Store.
+Cash or a check (made payable to Purdue University) provided at the door is to be submitted to the Ed Store.
 The registrant may contact the Ed Store to pay by credit card via phone: 765-494-6794.

 CLOSING: